Art Gallery Banner

 Edward Onslow Ford - Applause - frontEdward Onslow Ford - Applause - left 2Edward Onslow Ford - Applause - leftEdward Onslow Ford - Applause - face

 This 1893 companion piece to The Singer doesn’t seem to appear in many vintage art books, at least not the ones where I found the older photos of The Singer.
-Unlike The Singer, which was part of the original Tate collection, Applause is privately-owned and hardly ever gets displayed, so her appearance at the Tate in the summer of 2010 was a rare opportunity for me to photograph her.
-Admittedly these images suffer from the same problems as my other Tate pictures, but apart from one small image on the official Tate website and a few more on Flickr, these may be the only photos you’ll find of her anywhere.
+Unlike The Singer, which was part of the original Tate collection, Applause used to be privately-owned and was hardly ever displayed.
+She was later acquired by the Tate and, her appearance there in the summer of 2010 was a rare opportunity for me to photograph her.
+Admittedly these images suffer from the same problems as my other Tate pictures, but apart from one small image on the official Tate website and a few more on Flickr, these were for a time be the only photos you could find of her anywhere.
+Finally in December 2012 she went back on permanent display at the Tate’s BP Walk Through British Art galleries - though frustratingly, The Singer has not been put back on display with her.
+One of the following shots (see if you can spot which one) was taken while the room was being prepared, before she was put back in her glass case.
+As for the rest, by using a wide angle lens, and wearing dark clothing and gloves, I was able to avoid some of the reflection problems I’d previously experienced with the glass, although in some views the wide angle makes her hands look freakishly big.

 Some rare old engravings show the statue on a tall pedestal, just like her ‘sister’.
 It would be fascinating to see the two statues displayed that way, but I guess it wasn’t practical, even assuming the pedestals still exist.